 Biocides and preservatives are regulated by the EPA to be used only in the approved (tested) applications listed on the EPA label's direction of use section.
-Therefore, make sure that your product category, type, or application is approved/ mentioned in the label.
+Therefore, ensure that your product category, type, or application is approved/ mentioned on the label.

 Finished product pH:

 The performance of non-oxidizing biocides is typically dependent on the pH of the final product.
-Thus, it is vital to ensure that you are using the biocides within their stable pH range.
+Thus, it is vital to ensure that you use the biocides within their stable pH range.
 Otherwise, the preservative will undergo rapid degradation and might see microbial growth or spoilage issues.

 High temperatures can accelerate the breakdown of the biocides' active ingredient/s, especially if the temperature is higher than 40°C (≈ 100°F).
-If you are expecting poor storing conditions or exposure to high-temperature environments, you might need to choose a preservative with high-temperature stability.
+If you expect poor storing conditions or exposure to high-temperature environments, you might need to choose a preservative with high-temperature stability.

-Non-oxidizing biocides are widely used as preservatives due to their long-term stability and protection over long periods of storage with minimal degradation.
+Non-oxidizing biocides are widely used as preservatives due to their long-term stability and protection over long storage periods with minimal degradation.
 Meanwhile, oxidizing biocides degrade quickly and might not protect the product throughout its lifetime.